top of page

 A wider creative experience

-As for the residential, all inclusive aspect, this affords a concentrated learning period where the focus is solely on the photography.
-There are no hassles with arranging transport, food and accommodation.
+As for the residential aspect, this affords a concentrated learning period where the focus is solely on the photography.
+There are no hassles with arranging transport and accommodation.
 Plus, beyond the limitations of a day trip, there's more time to visit a wider range of locations, and to get stuck into post processing in the studio.
-Hence it delivers a wider, more rewarding creative experience.
+Hence it delivers a broader, deeper, more rewarding creative experience.

 A unique perspective